 Reasons to Keep My Platinum Card

-The Premier Rewards Gold Card costs $250 annually, a bargain compared to the Platinum Card’s top-of-the-world $550 fee.
+The American Express Gold Card costs $250 annually, a bargain compared to the Platinum Card’s top-of-the-world $550 fee.
 I now need to be able to to find an extra $300 worth of value for my family to justify keeping the Platinum Card.

 Airline Fee Credit – One category in which the Platinum card wins is the more generous $200 airline credit.
 As the bulk of my travel is domestic and done through Southwest, we do not incur too many baggage fees or other airline charges.
 However, I put this in the win column for keeping the Platinum Card as our primary airline, Southwest, codes gift card purchases so that they qualify for a credit.
 Value: $200 Platinum/$100 Gold

-Uber Credits – We have used these credits while traveling to save on car rentals, or if we have no vacations or airport trips planned, on UberEats each month during the last year.
+Uber Credits for the Platinum Card vs Dining Credits for the Gold Card – For the Platinum card, we have used our Uber credits while traveling to save on car rentals, or if we have no vacations or airport trips planned, on UberEats each month during the last year.
 The $15 credit per month ($35 in December) typically covers taxes, delivery fees, and my 4-year-old’s dinner.
 Therefore, I can account for the entire $200 credit each year.
-While The Gold Card offers a $120 credit, at $10 month, this credit is less useful to us as a family due to the expensive preselected restaurant choices.
+While The Gold Card offers a $120 credit dining credit, at $10 month, this credit is less useful to us as a family due to the expensive preselected restaurant choices.
 Not to mention the cheapest option, ShakeShack, is 3.5 hours away and Seamless does not serve the Memphis area.
-The only option for us to use these credit is through Grubhub, so I valued this at 2/3s the stated value.
+The only option for us to use these credits is through Grubhub, so I valued this at 2/3s the stated value.
 Value: $200 Platinum/$80 Gold

-Saks Fifth Avenue Credit – This benefit was added during July of this calendar year, therefore, I was only able to use this benefit once.
+Saks Fifth Avenue Credit – This benefit was added in July 2018 so at the time of writing this post I was only able to use this benefit once.
 For this credit, I ordered a $115 Ralph Lauren sweatshirt that after a sale, coupon, and free shipping cost me a total of $1.44.
 If I kept this card for another year, I would use the full $100 credits offered.
 Value: $100 Platinum

 Platinum Card-Only Benefits